canmom/canmom.github.io/_posts/rpgs/2018-10-16-evil-species.md

  - rpg design
 ---
 {% assign impath = '/img/embed/dnd/' %}
-The impetus for this post was [something Nausicaa Harris wrote](http://nausicaaharris.tumblr.com/post/179114146573/respectfully-your-personal-narrative-that-it-is-an).
+The impetus for this post was [something Nausicaa Enriquez wrote](https://nausicaaenriquez.tumblr.com/post/179114146573/respectfully-your-personal-narrative-that-it-is-an).
 It kind of ballooned beyond the point that would be appropriate for a reblog of her, so it's going here.

 ## Contents
 {:.no_toc}